What Is an SSL Certificate?

 How Do I Recognize SSL Secured Websites

 If the web address or URL of the page contains https:// instead of http://, then the page was loaded with an SSL Secured Connection.
 Most Browsers also display a padlock symbol to indicate encrypted sites and pages.
-Clicking on the padlock icon to view more information about the encryption certificate.

-What does an SSL Certificate consist of?
+What does an SSL Certificate Consist Of?

 The "public key" file of your SSL certificate contains important pieces of information, such as